 Why businesses should consider Windows 10, and what they should consider before migrating to Windows 10.
 Read on to find out the pros and cons of migrating to Windows 10.

-Update 31 March 2016: At its Build conference in San Francisco, Microsoft revealed that there are now 270 million active Windows 10 devices in use.
+What's more, earlier this year at its Build conference in San Francisco, Microsoft revealed that there are now 270 million active Windows 10 devices in use.
 The company previously set a target of 1 billion users by 2018.

 Microsoft announced a range of new features designed to target businesses, including “enterprise-grade” Windows Hello biometric security for Apps and Edge; the ability to extend legacy Win32 and .NET applications into the Windows app store; and the availability of the Bash shell, the command line tool typically used with Linux.